chaseolsen/trialproject/README.md

 ## Project Overview

-Since I used React, I have created an Express server to server the page and handle get requests for the posts.
+Since I used React, I have created an Express server to serve the page and handle GET requests to retreive the posts.
 You'll need to run the Express server so the app can retreive post data from the server.

 Here is basic file structure of project